Geography (Geographic Information Science and Technology) - Bachelor of Science

 Third Year

-Choose one from the following Human Environment Geography Courses: 7 3
+Select one of the following Human Geography courses 3

 New Mexico and the American West (C- or better)